Women in India: Military and law enforcement

 The Indian Armed Forces began recruiting women to non-medical positions in 1992.
 The Indian Army began inducting women officers in 1992.
 The Border Security Force (BSF) began recruiting female officers in 2013.
 On 25 March 2017, Tanushree Pareek became the first female combat officer commissioned by the BSF.

 On 24 October 2015, the Indian government announced that women could serve as fighter pilots in the Indian Air Force (IAF), having previously only been permitted to fly transport aircraft and helicopters.
 The decision means that women are now eligible for induction in any role in the IAF.
 In 2016, India announced a decision to allow women to take up combat roles in all sections of its army and navy.

 As of 2014, women made up 3% of Indian Army personnel, 2.8% of Navy personnel, and 8.5% of Air Force personnel.
 As of 2016, women accounted for 5% of all active and reserve Indian Armed forces personnel.

 In 1972 Kiran Bedi became the First Lady Indian Police Service Officer and was the only woman in a batch of 80 IPS Officers, she joined the AGMUT Cadre.
 In 1992 Asha Sinha a 1982 Batch IPS Officer became the First Woman Commandant in the Paramilitary forces of India when she was posted as Commandant, Central Industrial Security Force in Mazagon Dock Shipbuilders Limited.
 Kanchan Chaudhary Bhattacharya the second Lady IPS Officer of India belonging to the 1973 Batch became the first Lady Director General of Police of a State in India when she was appointed DGP of Uttarakhand Police.
 In 2018 an IPS Officer Archana Ramasundram of 1980 Batch became the first Woman to become the Director General of Police of a Paramilitary Force as DG, Sashastra Seema Bal.
 In March 2018, Delhi Police announced that it would begin to induct women into its SWAT team.

 On February 17, 2020, the Supreme Court of India said that women officers in the Indian Army can get command positions at par with male officers.
 The court said that the government's arguments against it were discriminatory, disturbing and based on stereotype.
 The court also said that permanent commission to all women officers should be made available regardless of their years of service.
 The government had earlier said that women commanders would not be acceptable to some troops.

 Education and economic development

-According to 1992–93 figures, only 9.2% of the households in India were headed by women.
-However, approximately 35% of the households below the poverty line were found to be headed by women.